Philadelphia Expungement Lawyers

 The prison system is not only meant for punishment.
 It is also meant to rehabilitate criminals to deter future crime.
 This does not always happen, however.
 For some people, however, they want to leave their past behind.
 Unfortunately, they cannot get a job or find suitable housing thanks to their criminal record.
 Philadelphia recently prohibited the use of the felony “checkbox” on employment applications.
 Still, there are ways a potential employer can find out.

 The best way to leave your past behind is to seek an expungement.
 At some point, you may need to appear before a judge to argue your case for expungement.
 We at Freundlich & Littman, LLC can help you fight for your expungement.

-When Can I Seek An Expungement In Pennsylvania?
+When Can I Seek An Expungement In PA?

 An individual who is the subject of the information reaches 70 years of age and has been free of arrest or prosecution for ten years following final release from confinement or supervision.